seansawyer/seansawyer.github.com/index.md

 ## Qualifications ##

-Sean is a versatile and skilled engineer with a proven ability to adapt to an organization’s changing needs.
-He is well-versed in the ways of agile development and is passionate about innovation, having been a part of Atlanta’s startup community for more than seven years.

-Requisite language/concept laundry list:

-* Erlang
-* Ruby
-* SQL and relational database concepts
-* JavaScript, HTML, CSS
-* REST, JSON, XML
-* ZeroMQ

-Laundry list of tools:

-* Emacs
-* PostgreSQL and MySQL
-* MongoDB, Redis and Memcached
-* Unicorn and Nginx
-* Mochiweb, Webmachine and Yaws
-* Tsung

-Sean has also dabbled in Common Lisp and ChucK, and is an avid Linux enthusiast.
+Sean builds things with Python, Flask, PostgreSQL, Redis and RabbitMQ.
+In the past he's built things with Erlang, Ruby, Java and PHP.

 ## Professional Experience ##

+__Engineer__ at
+Rocket Science Group

+May 2012 to present

+* Developing a predictive analytics service using Python, PostgreSQL, Redis and RabbitMQ.
+The service maintains summary statistics on around 3 billion unique items, processing 250 million events per day.
+* Prototyping a business intelligence tool to enable customers to perform ad hoc analysis on their data using Python and BigQuery.

-__Staff Engineer__ at
+__Senior Engineer__ at
 [Vitrue](http://vitrue.com)

-July 2010 to present
+July 2010 to May 2012

-As a lead developer on Vitrue’s Core Services team, Sean is instrumental in the ongoing efforts to modularize and scale the core APIs behind Vitrue’s social marketing platform, including:
+As a lead developer on Vitrue’s Core Services team, Sean was instrumental in modularizing and scaling the core APIs behind Vitrue’s social marketing platform, including:

-* Developing a social API data harvesting/notification service and caching API using Erlang/OTP, ZeroMQ, Redis and MongoDB.
-This application, running on two servers, replaces 18 servers running the previous Rails solution and performs a superset of its predecessor’s tasks in a fraction of the time.
+* Developing a social API data harvesting/notification service and caching API using Erlang, ZeroMQ, Redis and PostgreSQL.
+This service replaced a slower, more limited Ruby application, realizing substantial performance gains.
-* Rearchitecting and leading development of Vitrue Publisher's conversational features for Facebook and Twitter.
+* Leading development of Vitrue Publisher's conversational features for Facebook and Twitter.
 * Prototyping Vitrue’s location-based marketing offering: a self-service toolkit with Foursquare and Facebook Places integration.
 * Collaborating with other members of the team on devops-focused efforts, building and maintaining Vitrue’s EC2 infrastructure using Chef and Scalr.
 * Providing practical and conceptual guidance to fellow engineers.

 __Senior Software Engineer__ at